ctrese/MobileExample-iOS-NativeIssuesListApp/README.md

        "output-folder": "./dist-zip/"
     }

-You may also notice in this example the webapp source _dist_ directory is empty.
+The webapp source _dist_ directory is empty.
 This example doesn't require any files to be provided for the UI.
 However, if files were included in this directory they would be compressed and provided to the container.
 In this way media files could be provided to the native application at runtime.

 ##### AuthenticationVC
 This UIViewController implements the PredixAppWindowProtocol protocol, and is used to display the web-based authentication UI.